Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 The buffer size will grow dynamically according how bad network conditions are. https://youtu.be/W3aieHjyNvw?t=1781
 Their solution however includes having dynamic tick intervals that scale accordingly.
 It could be interesting to explore whether something similar could be done client side for received state, to make sure players have state as soon as possible with good network conditions and dynamically grow our buffer when conditions go bad.
-This could be an addition to our NetworkTickSystem's buffer.
+This could be an addition to our NetworkTickSystem's fixed buffer.

 # Unresolved questions